Soul Nomad & the World Eaters: Main characters

-An aging Redflank later met by the protagonist's group, he often complains about the Sepp people, which also includes remarks directed toward Danette and Levin.
-He used to live in the village where the Main Character and Danette grew up but left 10 years ago because he disagreed with Lady Layna on how to handle Gig, believing he shouldn't be used as a weapon, instead thinking Gig should be forever sealed in the sword.
-Though his worries have no validity in the normal story, the Demon path plays out just as he feared it would and he is found to have joined the resistance to stop Gig though he thinks tiny raids on Gig and the Main Character will only waste lives.
+An aging Redflank encountered by the protagonist's group who often complains about the Sepp people, which includes Danette and Levin.
+He used to live in the village where the main character and Danette grew up; however, he left 10 years ago after disagreeing with Lady Layna on how to handle Gig, believing he should not be used as a weapon, instead thinking Gig should be sealed in the sword forever.
+Though his worries have no validity in the normal story, the Demon path plays out just as he feared it would.
+He joins the resistance to stop Gig, though believes that small raids on Gig and the main character will only waste lives.